 There is not one species of turfgrass that is the best for everyone.
 Each variety has specific growth habits which may or may not be useful for the end-user.
 For example, if a resident does not own a dog or have children playing in the yard, then perhaps they would not need a turfgrass that recovers quickly because minimal damage will be occurring due to heavy traffic on the lawn.
 Therefore, that resident may choose a native turf like blue grama or buffalograss.

 Kentucky bluegrass is currently the predominant turfgrass used in lawns in the Village.
 Benefits of Kentucky bluegrass are early and late “greening” because it is a cool-season species, dark green color, quick recovery from injury due to dogs digging or children playing, and relatively inexpensive sod.
+Kentucky Bluegrass is not the recommended turf for water conservation situations.
+Alternatives to Kentucky Bluegrass, such as Bluegrass “Armadillo” described below, should be considered.

 Using less water in the landscape does not necessarily directly relate to the type of plant material chosen.
 Proper soil preparation, irrigation application efficiency, and irrigation clock management will determine how much water is applied to the landscape.

 A few turfgrass alternative are detailed below.
-Please contact Emily, (303) 688-8330 with questions or concerns.

 Native species with a dark green color with moderate recovery period, low water and nutrient requirements.